ModeShape/modeshape-tools/README.md

 ## Building ModeShape Tools

 To build _ModeShape Tools_ requires specific versions of Java and Maven.
-Also, there is some Maven and Eclipse target platform setup.
+Also, there is some Maven setup.
 The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3#OR_use_MavenAnt_to_get_it) document will guide you through that setup.
 Specifically, perform these steps this document identifies:

-1. adding the `jboss-default` profile to your Maven `settings.xml` file,
+1. adding the `jboss-default` profile to your Maven `settings.xml` file, and
-1. setting your `MAVEN_OPTS` environment variable, and
+1. setting your `MAVEN_OPTS` environment variable.
-1. downloading and unpacking the latest _JBoss Tools_ target platform and using as the `local.site` in your build command.

-Once Maven and the Eclipse target platform are setup, this command will run the build:
+This command will run the build:

-`mvn clean install -P local.site -Dlocal.site=file:/path/to/unpacked/target-platform/ -Pjbosstools-staging-aggregate`
+`mvn clean install -Punified.target -Pjbosstools-staging-aggregate`

 If you want, your builds can skip the tests by adding this parameter to the above build command: `-Dmaven.test.skip=true`. *But always run the tests before any commits.*